Suhailshaikk/Customer-Retention-Prediction-Model/README.md

-# Telecommunication Customer Churning Analysis
+# Customer Retention Prediction Model

 ## Objective
 To predict whether a customer will churn (leave the service) based on their usage patterns and demographic information.